Going Awesome Places

 Greek yogurt is all the craze right now, especially in the USA.
 You go to any grocery store and you'll see the refrigerated section stacked with a multitude of options.

 In these greek yogurt wars, one company in particularly has stepped up their marketing game.
-That's Chobani.
-Earlier this year during the Olympics, Chobani was a big sponsor and even had a booth set up at Times Square and on this recent trip to NYC, with my friends Jia and Helen, I finally got to visit their new Chobani SoHo yogurt bar.
+That’s Chobani.
+On a recent trip to NYC, I finally got to visit their Chobani SoHo Café

 Chobani Yogurt Bar Exterior